zoedarkweather/3-column-card-component/README.md

 ### Built with

-- CSS custom properties (for color readability)
+- CSS custom properties
 - CSS Flexbox
 - Mobile-first workflow

 ### What I learned

-I learned that responsive layouts are kind of tricky when you have a specification for number of columns - there's an almost breakpoint viewing it in 600-800px wide screensize where the single column stretches beyond what I would prefer, but three columns are too squished, and I didn't want to wrap the cards.
-I also was reminded that margin 0 auto only works when you give the parent a fixed width.

-10/26 Updates:

-Improved responsiveness by switching to flexbox and setting max-widths.
-Cleaned up CSS, switching units to rem and em where I had previously used px.
-Added border radius and centered component on page.
+This was an opportunity to practice CSS, in particular flexbox and using rem and em units.

 ### Continued development

-Keep practicing with grid - autofit, min-max, etc. Keep practicing using rem and em units until it gets more intuitive for me.
+Keep practicing css.
+Keep practicing using rem and em units until it gets more intuitive for me.

-## Useful resources

-Kevin Powell's css grid patterns cheatsheet: [https://simple-grid-layout.kevinpowell.co/](https://simple-grid-layout.kevinpowell.co/)
-MDN CSS Grid docs: [https://developer.mozilla.org/en-US/docs/Web/CSS/grid](https://developer.mozilla.org/en-US/docs/Web/CSS/grid)

 ## Author